-As you ascend or descend the altimeter will change accordingly, turning anticlockwise as you descend, and clockwise as you gain height.
+As you ascend or descend the altimeter will change accordingly, turning anti-clockwise as you descend, and clockwise as you gain height.
 If you see the altimeter "unwinding" you will be able to tell that you are losing height and move the mouse backwards slightly to raise the nose.
 After a while you will notice that when flying level the nose of the aircraft is always in the same position relative to the horizon.
 This is the aircraft attitude for level flight.
 By putting the nose in that same position, you will achieve almost level flight without having to reference the instruments.
 From there you can fine-tune your altitude.

 Beware: an altimeter does not automatically show the absolute altitude above sea level.
 You must adjust for the local air pressive.
 The little black knob on the lower left side of the altimeter allows you to adjust the altimeter.
 Start FlightGear and stay on the ground.
 Click (in normal mouse mode) inside the black knob.
 A click on the left half makes the altimeter turn back.
 On the right half the altimeter turns forward.
 Use that little knob to tune in the current altitude.
-The principle is you use the knob when you are sure about the altimeter.
+The principle is you use the knob when you are sure about the altitude.
+If you know you are at 1,100 feet altitude, tune in 1,100 feet on the altimeter.
 Clicking with the middle mouse button makes the knob turn faster, or you can use the scrollwheel on your mouse.
 Type Ctrl-c to see the two button halves highlighted.